parmarakhil/interview-questions/microservices/readme.md

     1. Is an open source framework for batch processing - execution of a series of jobs
     2. Spring batch provide classes and APIs to read/write resources, transaction management, job processing statistics, job restart and partitioning techniques to process high volume data
 34. Tasklet & Chunk
-    1. The tasklebt is a simple interface with one method to execute.
+    1. The tasklet is a simple interface with one method to execute.
-    2. A tasklebt can be used to perform single tasks like running queries, deleting files etc
+    2. A tasklet can be used to perform single tasks like running queries, deleting files etc
-    3. In spring batch, the tasklebt is an interface that can be used to perform unique tasks like clean or set up resources before or after any step execution
+    3. In spring batch, the tasklet is an interface that can be used to perform unique tasks like clean or set up resources before or after any step execution
     4. Chunk:
         1. Spring batch uses a ‘Chunk Oriented’ processing style within its most common implementation.
         2. Chunk Oriented Processing refers to reading the data one at a time and creating chunks that will be written out, within a transaction boundary